dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 - Jumper wires + **breadboard**
 - A **Python controller** that synchronizes everything using shared files

 NVIDIA’s Jetson Orin Nano is a compact, power-efficient edge AI computer.
-It’s powerful enough to run **real-time YOLO detection** while simultaneously executing hardware control logic—making it ideal for embedded robotics, smart devices, and in this case, a vision-driven intersection controller.
+It’s powerful enough to run **real-time YOLO detection** while simultaneously executing hardware control logic, making it ideal for embedded robotics, smart devices, and in this case, a computer vision intersection controller.

 ---

 ## Project Setup

 work in progress
-> **[Insert the following photos]:**
-> - *PHOTO 1 — Full intersection setup (Jetson, LEDs, button, camera)*
-> - *PHOTO 2 — Close-up of wiring to the GPIO header*
-> - *PHOTO 3 — LED traffic lights operating during detection*
-> - *PHOTO 4 — Terminal showing YOLO output*
+> **photo of full intersection, closeup of wiring, led traffic lights during operation, terminal showing the yolo output**

 ---